Bakhsheyis Pashayev

-Bakhsheyis Khanahmad oglu Pashayev (Baxşeyiş Paşayev) (1 May 1936, Agdam District, Azerbaijan – 12 July 1992, Xanabad, Khojaly, Azerbaijan) was a recipient of the National Hero of Azerbaijan who fought in the First Nagorno-Karabakh War.
+Bakhsheyis Khanahmad oglu Pashayev (Baxşeyiş Paşayev; 1 May 1936 in Agdam District, Azerbaijan – 12 July 1992 in Xanabad, Khojaly, Azerbaijan) was a recipient of the National Hero of Azerbaijan who fought in the First Nagorno-Karabakh War.

 Early life and education

 Bakhsheish Pashayev was born in Ahmadavar village of Agdam District on 1 May 1939.
 After graduating from the village school, he went to Technical College of Agriculture.
 In 1988, after complicating the situation in Karabakh, as well as the assassination of Ali and Bakhtiar, he joined the ranks of the National Movement.

 First Nagorno-Karabakh War

 Bakhsheish, who connected his life with the frontline, brought weapons and equipment to the servicemen, risked his life for the safety of civilians.
 He was one of the most active members of the "Karabakh defense falcons" group.
 He distinguished himself during the cleaning of the village of Khramort from the Armenian Armed Forces.
 Being a professional shooter, Bakhsheish, who was called "Aksakal", participated in several battles.
 Not once went to the exploration in the village of Khanabad, Nakhchivanly, Aranzemin.
 During the Khojaly tragedy in 1992, he saved dozens of civilians.
 On November 15, 1991, Pashayev was killed in a fight when the Armenian soldiers attacked the village of Khanabad with large forces.